rajabishek/swift-essentials/manuscript/sample.md

 var strings: [String] = [] //Initialise as an empty array var anotherArray = [String]() //Initialise as an empty array
 ```

+he statement `var simple = []` will not compile because there is no way for Swift to infer the data type of the simple array.
+What is the data type of simple array ?
+Is it an array of `Int`, or array of `String`, or array of `Double` ?